core-wg/coral/draft-ietf-core-coral.md

 ## Minting Vocabulary

-New link relation types, operation types, and form field types can be minted by defining an IRI that uniquely identifies the item.
+New link relation types, operation types, and form field types can be minted by defining a URI that uniquely identifies the item.
-Although the IRI may point to a resource that contains a definition of the semantics, clients SHOULD NOT automatically access that resource to avoid overburdening its server.
-The IRI SHOULD be under the control of the person or party defining it, or be delegated to them.
+Although the URI may point to a resource that contains a definition of the semantics, clients SHOULD NOT automatically access that resource to avoid overburdening its server.
+The URI SHOULD be under the control of the person or party defining it, or be delegated to them.

-To avoid interoperability problems, it is RECOMMENDED that only IRIs are minted that are normalized according to {{Section 5.3 of RFC3987}}.
+To avoid interoperability problems, it is RECOMMENDED that only URIs are minted that are normalized according to {{Section 6.2 of RFC3986}}.
 Non-normalized forms that are best avoided include:

 * Uppercase characters in scheme names and domain names

-* Percent-encoding of characters where it is not required by the IRI syntax
+* Percent-encoding of characters where it is not required by the URI syntax

 * Explicitly stated HTTP default port (e.g., \<http://example.com/> is
   preferable over \<http://example.com:80/>)

-* Completely empty path in HTTP IRIs (e.g., \<http://example.com/> is preferable over \<http://example.com>)
+* Completely empty path in HTTP URIs (e.g., \<http://example.com/> is preferable over \<http://example.com>)

-* Dot segments (`/./` or `/../`) in the path component of an IRI
+* Dot segments (`/./` or `/../`) in the path component of a URI

 * Lowercase hexadecimal letters within percent-encoding triplets (e.g., `%3F` is preferable over `%3f`)

-* Punycode-encoding of Internationalized Domain Names in IRIs
+* Punycode-encoding of Internationalized Domain Names in URIs

-* IRIs that are not in Unicode Normalization Form C
+* URIs that are not in Unicode Normalization Form C

-IRIs that identify vocabulary do not need to be registered.
-The inclusion of domain names in IRIs allows for the decentralized creation of new IRIs without the risk of collisions.
+URIs that identify vocabulary do not need to be registered.
+The inclusion of domain names in URIs allows for the decentralized creation of new URIs without the risk of collisions.

-However, IRIs can be relatively verbose and impose a high overhead on a representation.
+However, URIs can be relatively verbose and impose a high overhead on a representation.
 This can be a problem in [constrained environments](#RFC7228).
 Therefore, CoRAL alternatively allows the use of packed entities to